Ablativo/Documents/Architecture.md

 # Ablativo Architecture
 This document provides details on the technical aspects of the product, including a high-level presentation of the conceptual architecture and information about the software and hardware components.

-The following paragraph describes the execution flow of the product and gives a high-level overview of the overall components.
+The following paragraph briefly describes the execution flow of the service and gives a high-level overview of the overall components.

-1. The main flow of the mobile application starts with the interaction between the smartphone and the beacon sensors.
+1. The main flow of the mobile application starts with the interaction between the smartphone and the beacon sensors (one for each room) through the BLE protocol.

-2. When the visitor enters an area covered by a beacon, the mobile device recognizes the id of the sensor and sends it to the back-end.
+2. When the visitor enters an area covered by a beacon, the mobile device recognizes the id of the sensor and sends it to the back-end deployed on EC2.

-3. The back-end searches in the database for the pair `<id, statue>` and starts sending messages to the user's chat, managed by a bot.
-It addresses predefined questions and answers.
+3. The back-end searches in the DynamoDB database for the data of the corresponding room and a bot starts sending messages to the user's chat, addressing predefined questions and answers.
 The whole Q&A flow can be represented as a finite-state automaton where from a starter state, we can always arrive at the final state.

 4. During the visit, both smartphone and embedded devices retrieve the values from some sensors to reconstruct the activity/emotions of the user.
+The sensors are managed by IoT core.

-6. All the data retrieved by the sensors are collected in the database.
-At the end of the visit, these are converted into musical notes, then used as input for a Neural Network to generates a melody, sent to the user.
+5. All the data retrieved by the sensors are collected in the database.
+At the end of the visit, these are converted into musical notes, then used as input for a Neural Network deployed on Sagemaker to generates a melody.

-4. At the same time, the dashboard for data analysis shows the curator the environment telemetry values and statics about the number of visitors inside the museum.
+6. At the same time, the dashboard for data analysis shows to the curator the environment telemetries and statics about the number of visitors inside the museum.

 Now we have a general overview, and we can go into the details of the components that make up the leading architecture.